Master of Arts in Counseling Psychology

-Our program is nationally accredited by the Masters in Psychology and Counseling Accreditation Council through its Masters in Psychology Accreditation Committee for the period of March 14, 2011 through March 1, 2021.
+Our program is nationally accredited by the Masters in Psychology and Counseling Accreditation Council for the period of March 14, 2011 through March 1, 2021.
 MPCAC accredits academic programs in psychology and counseling, which promote training in the scientific practice of professional psychology and counseling at the master’s level.
 Accredited programs must demonstrate a commitment to science-based training in all aspects of psychology and counseling and to enhancing services to the consumer and the public at large.

 The University of Hawaiʻi at Hilo is accredited by the Western Association of Schools and Colleges .